New-England-Weather-Balloon-Society/Tiny4FSK/README.md

 # Step by Step Setup Guide
 ## Setting up the PCB
 1. **Carefully** snap off the USB breakout board from the board.
 2. Solder on the female 1x4 header row onto the underside of the USB breakout.
-Solder on the 1x4 male header row to the corresponding adjecent pins (labelled VSS, GND, D-, and D+).
+Solder on the 1x4 male header row to the corresponding adjecent pins (labeled VSS, GND, D-, and D+).

 ![Solder diagram](https://cloud-15azhb7wk-hack-club-bot.vercel.app/0usb-solder.jpg)
 3. To program, insert the USB breakout such that it is self-contained.